AhmedElgalaly/AhmedElgalaly/README.md

 </div>

 ###
+<h2>🚀About Me</h2>

-<p align="left">🚀 Software Developer at CoreVine Technologies | 🎓 Computer Science student at The British University in Egypt<br><br>💻 I specialize in building back-end APIs with Laravel and crafting user-friendly front-end applications using React.
+<p align="left">👨‍💻 Software Developer at CoreVine Technologies | 🎓 Computer Science student at The British University in Egypt<br><br>💻 I specialize in building back-end APIs with Laravel and crafting user-friendly front-end applications using React.
 My passion lies in designing scalable, efficient, and maintainable software solutions.<br><br>
   🌟 What I do:<br><br><ul>
     <li>🛠️ Develop robust APIs and back-end systems.</li><br>
     <li>🎨 Refactor and enhance front-end applications for better user experiences.</li><br>